cwi-dis/2immerse-editor/README.md

 folder to generate the application bundle.
 The bundle needs to be regenerated every time you perform changes to the frontend code.

+## Documentation

+The documentation for the frontend can be found at <https://2-IMMERSE.github.io/editor/>.
+Moreover, a couple of guide documents can be found in this repository in the directory `guides/` in the root folder.

 ## Running the Application

 After you're done with the setup, in the top-level directory, call